tinybirdco/demo_versions/README.md

 Before we go and make a child Environment, if you find that you simply want to run a couple of queries without making any persistent changes, you can use the Playground feature in the main sidebar.
 This creates a transient Pipe which you can work within and share with others, but you cannot change Datasources or APIs from it.

-It is useful for troubleshooting or quick investigations, but if you want to develop more complex changes you probably want to use Environments as outlined in this guide.
+It is useful for troubleshooting or quick investigations, but if you want a true Sandbox to develop more complex changes you probably want to use Environments as outlined in this guide.

 ### Creating a child Environment

 In the drop down, click on create new Environment.
 Name it something easy to type, as you'll likely end up typing it in the CLI now and then.

 Choose to copy the last partition so you have some sample data to develop against - don't worry if you don't do this - you can run a query against a Datasource within a child Environment to load more data from the parent Environment whenever you like.

+This process is exactly the same as what the CI integration does when it creates a temporary Environment to test your pull requests, so you can use this to test your changes locally before committing them to Git.

 ### Removing a child Environment